 I’ve had quite a few people say to me that they want to adopt a healthier lifestyle, but they just don’t have time right now to figure out how to do it or what exactly that looks like for them.
 I completely get it, but if you think about it, when we’re at our busiest, craziest and stretched to the limit, that’s when we need to be our healthiest and sanest or something’s going to give.
 We’re simply going to fall apart.
-So, I get not having time, but on the flip side, can you really afford not to spend the time to at least get started?
+So, I get not having time, but on the flip side, can you really afford not to spend the time getting started on a healthier lifestyle?

 It doesn’t have to be all or nothing.
-Even baby steps toward health can make all the difference in the world and put you well on your way to feeling better, having more energy and simply being able to cope with life a little easier than might be happening now.
+Even baby steps toward getting started on a healthier lifestyle can make all the difference in the world and put you well on your way to feeling better, having more energy and simply being able to cope with life a little easier than might be happening now.
 That’s why I wanted to share the things I consider to be the easiest steps you can take that will make the most difference.
 I dig deeper into why these things help so much in other posts, but here, we’re just keeping it simple.
 Feel free to click on the links to the more in-depth posts once you have more time.

-I did this very gradually at the beginning, and then, once I noticed how good I was feeling, I wanted to do more.
+I did this very gradually as I was getting started on a healthier lifestyle, and then, once I noticed how good I was feeling, I wanted to do more.
 I started by adding more dark green leafy vegetables and other brightly colored vegetables, which simply didn’t leave as much room for unhealthy stuff.
 While prepping vegetables does take a little more time than opening a box or can of something, if you set aside a few minutes on the weekend or while you’re waiting for something else to cook at night, you can have what you need ready so that it’s as easy as the processed and packaged alternatives.

 I also started taking out simple carbs – again, replacing them with more vegetables.
 What made the most difference was reducing the amount of white bread and pasta I was eating.
 In doing that, I realized that I was addressing part of what was making me feel so bad in the first place.
 I fairly quickly stopped feeling so heavy and weighted down even before the pounds started coming off, and it definitely helped to regulate my blood sugar.